LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 ## Additional Functionality

-Let’s look at some other useful things we can do with NumPy.
+Let us look at some other useful things we can do with NumPy.

 +++

-### Vectorized Functions
+### Vectorised Functions

 <a id='index-11'></a>